 As well as providing the individual components needed for a dental design and manufacturing system, Delcam offers the Dental Manager to manage the entire process.
 This enables laboratories to track and access all files and transactions from the initial dental scan, through CAD modelling and manufacturing to delivery to the customer.

 The laboratory’s customers don’t need to install any software as the complete system is Internet based.
 A secure log-in system allows orders to be placed through an order screen that allows customers to identify the required restorations and, based on the prescription, select the material, colour and any extra details.

-In a similar way, the system can be used in milling centres to manage the manufacturing process, from the receipt of the design data, though manufacturing and dispatch.
+In a similar way, the Dental Manager can be used in milling centres to manage the manufacturing process, from the receipt of the design data, though manufacturing and dispatch.

 - Delcam launches DentSCAN dental scanner

 - GE Scientists Decorate the Christmas Tree With 3-D Printed Ornaments

 - InventorCAM 2012 makes its debut, reducing cycle times by up to 70% for Autodesk customers, with iMachining

 - EDS Technologies Signs MoU With Mar Baselios College Of Engineering